Prehabilitation - Rehabilitation

 The exercise classes are held weekly.
 Details will be provided when you have registered for the programme.
 If you are unable to travel, please aim to use the video which you can find further down this webpage.
 You are encouraged to attend “in person” if possible as you will meet others who have a cancer diagnosis and you may find that this can provide you with additional support.

-The “in person” group exercise classes are held in the Church Hall at:
+In Ipswich, exercise classes are held on Tuesdays (2pm - 3pm) in the Church Hall at:

 St Augustine’s Church